JuliaPhylo/PhyloGaussianBeliefProp.jl/docs/src/man/evolutionary_models.md

 # Evolutionary models
 ## Specifying a process
-Each trait evolutionary model is specified as a BM, or some extension of it, that evolves along the phylogeny.
+Each trait evolutionary model is specified as a linear Gaussian process, such as a BM or some extension of it, that evolves along the phylogeny.

 Minimally, the user provides a variance rate ``\Sigma``, and a prior mean ``\mu`` and variance ``\bm{V}_{\!\!\rho}`` for the root state ``X_\rho``.
 For example, ``\bm{V}_{\!\!\rho}=0`` treats ``X_\rho=\mu`` as known, while ``\bm{V}_{\!\!\rho}=\infty`` disregards all prior beliefs about ``X_\rho``.

+For example, the univariate BM can be specified as:
 ```@jldoctest evolutionary_models; setup = :(using PhyloGaussianBeliefProp; const PGBP = PhyloGaussianBeliefProp)
-julia> PGBP.UnivariateBrownianMotion(1, 0) # v = 0
+julia> PGBP.UnivariateBrownianMotion(1, 0) # root variance v = 0 (fixed root)
 Univariate Brownian motion

 - evolutionary variance rate σ2 :